The Important Bird Area Program (IBAs)

 Ucross IBA Designation, March 2015

 In March of 2015, under the guidance of Audubon Rockies, the local Bighorn Chapter of Audubon and the Ucross Foundation formed a partnership to designate the Ucross Ranch of 20,000 acres as an Important Bird Area.
 The ranch is not only incredibly important for birds, but it is managed extremely well with a keen focus on conservation.
 The habitat improvements and management of the ranch by Apache Foundation during the past 10 years have been essential factors in this recent designation.
 Dr. Canterbury’s new book on The Ucross Ranch can be purchased on Lulu books.
-A 2018 Bird Checklist for Ucross Ranch.2018
+Also download a 2018 Bird Checklist for Ucross Ranch.